freedomofpress/webcat/extension/Readme.md

 ## Webcat Browser Extension

 The extension is written mostly in TypeScript, using the Manifest V2 API.
-It is very unlikely that a port to Manifest V3 would be possible, as it relies heavily on intercepting and changing network requests and responses.
+It is very unlikely that a port to Manifest V3 would be possible, as it relies heavily on intercepting and modifying network requests and responses.
+There are no runtime dependencies, and it uses only the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) including the TUF, Sigstore and Sigsum clients.
+The only exception are the WebAssembly hooks where a synchronous SHA256 function is needed in order to hook synchronous WebAssembly methods.

-### Features

-- No runtime dependencies: everything has been written from scratch and does not depend on any third-party package (no polyfills)
-- Native crypto: every cryptographic operation, from TUF to Sigstore, to Webcat uses only the native [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API)
-- Small footprint: currently, the compiled code is ~30KB
-- Failsafe: invalid scripts are discarded at the network level
-- Fast: the extension's impact on non-enrolled websites is negligible

 ### Build